CoDen256/phonexa/README.md

 **Practice panel requires HTTPS.** `getUserMedia` is only available in secure contexts.
 Plain HTTP deployments must either use HTTPS or add the origin to Chrome's insecure-origins allowlist.

-**Analysis sends a pre-sliced WAV, not window headers.** Earlier designs sent the full recording plus `X-Window-Start/End` fraction headers.
-The current approach slices `Float32Array` in JS and sends only the selected portion with `X-Window-Start:0, X-Window-End:1`.
-This keeps the server logic simple and makes the selection the source of truth.
+**Analysis uses multipart form data, not raw body + headers.** Audio is sent to `/frames` as `multipart/form-data` with a `file` field (WAV or raw int16 PCM, detected by magic bytes) and a `config` JSON field.
+Slice fractions and all analysis parameters travel in the config object — no custom headers.
+The client pre-slices the waveform selection before upload, so `single_segment: true` is used (whole clip = one analysis).

+**Single server for both HTTP and WebSocket.** `analyze_server.py` runs a Flask HTTP server on `:5050` and an independent `websockets` server on `:5051`.
+Both share the same analysis pipeline (`analyse_segment_to_frame`).

+**Dual-ceiling formant selection.** Every segment is analysed twice by Praat: once with a wide 5000 Hz ceiling (SCAN) and once with a narrow 1800 Hz ceiling (BACK).
+BACK wins when its F2 is below the ceiling threshold and substantially lower than SCAN's — this corrects the common F3-as-F2 confusion for back vowels.
+A phantom-resonance fix handles the complementary error for close front vowels.

 # TODOS

-- changing slider automatically updates F1/F2
+- add: changing slider automatically updates F1/F2
-- create separate f1/f2 for actual sounds and averages, display separately, filter option? and frequencies per word.
+- add: create separate f1/f2 for actual sounds and averages, display separately, filter option? and frequencies per word.
-- add frequency checker when editing of the vowels
+- add frequency checker when editing the vowels
 - bug: selecting left part of sound slider sometimes locks itc
-- monothong / diphtong in a separate filter, not in vowel length
+- fix: monothong / diphtong in a separate filter, not in vowel length
-- other possible IPA symbols
+- add: other possible IPA symbols for each vowel
-- fix removal and enabling of the langs. e.g. when i want completely remove a lang i can't
+- bug: removal and enabling of the langs. e.g. when i want completely remove a lang i can't

   ideas:
-- real time formants update?

 - each vowel comes with average, not tied to an audio, can be generated?
 - each vowel has uses/words/phrases/letters/examples, each has